Fedez: Personal life

 Fedez proposed to Chiara Ferragni, an Italian fashion blogger and entrepreneur, on 6 May 2017 during his concert in Verona.
 The concert and proposal were broadcast live on the Italian radio and TV channel RTL 102.5.
-They have a son, Leone (born on 19 March 2018), and a daughter, Vittoria (born on 23 March 2021).
+They have a son born in 2018, and a daughter born in 2021.
 Fedez and Ferragni married in Noto, Sicily, on 1 September 2018.
-The couple split in early 2024.
+The couple split in early 2024 and divorced in mid-2025.

-On 17 March 2022, Fedez publicly shared via Instagram that he was seriously ill with a newly diagnosed disease, although he did not reveal what the disease was at the time.
-However, on 24 March 2022, he later revealed, again via Instagram, that he had received surgery at San Raffaele Hospital in Milan on 22 March 2022 for removal of a rare pancreatic neuroendocrine tumour.
-The surgery, which lasted 6 hours and involved a partial pancreatectomy, was reported to have gone well.
+On 17 March 2022, Fedez shared via Instagram that he was seriously ill with a newly diagnosed disease.
+On 24 March 2022, he revealed that he had received surgery at San Raffaele Hospital in Milan on 22 March 2022 for removal of a rare pancreatic neuroendocrine tumour.
+The surgery, which lasted six hours and involved a partial pancreatectomy, was reported to have gone well.
 On 9 April 2024, in an interview on Belve on Rai 2, Fedez declared that he had attempted suicide at the age of 18.

 In 2024, following an altercation in a club, he was investigated for affray and assault against a personal trainer in Milan's nightlife scene.
 In fact, after the altercation, the personal trainer was the victim of a punitive expedition.
 Following an agreement between Fedez and the trainer, the judge decides for the dismissal of the proceedings, in the absence of a complaint (required by Italian Code of Criminal Procedure) and because the incident was found to be not a affray but rather an attack by several individuals against one.
 The investigations revealed business and friendship relationships between Fedez and figures linked to the Milanese far right and 'Ndrangheta.